-- Be a doctoral degree candidate in an APA accredited professional psychology program.

-- Have completed a minimum of 1,000 hours of supervised practical experience (This can include clinical work, supervision, and administrative duties) prior to the ranking deadline.

-- Defend your dissertation proposal or similar project proposal prior to the ranking deadline.
+- Be a doctoral degree candidate in an APA accredited professional psychology program. - Have completed a minimum of 1,000 hours of supervised practical experience (This can include clinical work, supervision, and administrative duties) prior to the ranking deadline. - Defend your dissertation proposal or similar project proposal prior to the ranking deadline.

-For the Full Time FCC program applicants must:
+Fulltime FCC program applicants must: